 Cotton Belt Trail Corridor

 This regional trail corridor will intersect with three other regional trails including the Fort Worth to Dallas regional trail, the Dallas to McKinney regional trail and the Denton to Dallas regional trail.
 The total mileage of the corridor from Downtown Plano to the intersection with the Fort Worth to Dallas Regional Trail (just west of Handley Ederville Rd. in Fort Worth) is approximately 55.2 miles.
 Approximately 15.4 miles of the Cotton Belt regional trail corridor is existing; 22.4 miles are funded for construction; and 17.4 miles need funding for construction.

 Cotton Belt Trail – DFW Airport to Plano

 On October 11, 2018, the Regional Transportation Council (RTC) approved funding for construction design of the trail from DFW Airport to Shiloh Road in Plano (approximately 26 miles).
-Currently 1.8 miles of the trail corridor are existing or under construction, with 21.76 miles of the trail to be included as part of the Dallas Area Rapid Transit (DART) Cotton Belt commuter rail project.
+Currently 1.8 miles of the trail corridor are existing or under construction, with 21.76 miles of the trail funded for construction as part of the Dallas Area Rapid Transit (DART) Cotton Belt commuter rail project.
 This trail project construction will be funded by a variety of sources approved by the RTC, Dallas County, and the local communities in the corridor.
-DART will manage the trail design and construction with both the commuter rail and trail projects are anticipated to open in 2022.
+DART will manage the trail design and construction with both the commuter rail and trail projects anticipated to open in late 2022.

 DART Cotton Belt Commuter Rail Project